 Make a list

-And make a pledge to stick to it!
+And pledge to stick to it!
 It’s good to know exactly what you’re looking for when hitting the Black Friday sale.
 This way, you don’t get sucked into deals and sale signs on things you don’t actually want or need!
 Say you’re after a new television.
 Take a look on websites, check prices and find the one you would really want to buy.
 Then, check on Black Friday if that model is included in the discount.
 If not, don’t buy just any other model just because they are cheap, wait for offers or discounts on the one you really want.

 Set a budget

 As well as planning what you want, plan out the exact amount of money you can and are willing to spend.
 This will help you to be sensible with your purchases and make sure you are receiving value for your money.

 Check if it’s the real deal

 Do your homework!
 Check the price of the item you want on multiple websites to make sure it’s actually is a deal.
 It’s also worth checking the price history as it may have gone up in price or may have been discounted in other offers throughout the year.
 Also, be wary of the ‘was’ prices as this may not always be true.
 If you can get it at the same price on any day, there’s no need to rush your purchases on Black Friday.